If you want to go bush this weekend, there are heaps of places you can go.

 For a bush walk

 If you’re looking for a wild New Zealand nature experience, go bush at the Auckland Botanic Gardens.
-Take a walk alongside streams, through beautiful nīkau palm and tree fern groves in the Native Forest trail.
+Take a walk alongside streams, through beautiful nīkau palm and tree fern groves in the Native Forest trail or check out the stunning Sculpture in the Gardens.

 The Native Forest is also home to mature rimu, kahikatea, miro, matai, tōtara and 170 other native plant species.